kubicle/nice-emitter/README.md

 ```JavaScript
 emitter.forgetListener(this); // accross ALL events for "this" context
 ```
-NB: the context-passing feature is also provided by EventEmitter3 (but not the extra API for removal).
+NB: the context-passing feature is also provided by EventEmitter3 (but not the extra APIs for removal).

 ### Easier debugging of your event emitting code

 `nice-emitter` will help you find leaks by allowing each "class" of listeners to set its own maximum number.

 Ever wondered why Node.js EventEmitter sets its "leak warning" limit to 10 by default?
-This could be because this counting was designed wrongly from the start.
+This could be because this counting was designed wrong from the start.
 In most systems, there will be 0 or 1 listener to a given type of events (2 would mean a leak), or a dozen listeners like when UI components listen to one of them (the limit to decide a leak would vary a lot).
-What seems to be true for most systems is: it is always easier to decide the right limit at listener level than emitter level.
+What seems to be true for most systems is: *it is always easier to decide the right limit at listener-level than emitter-level*.
 Hence, `nice-emitter` allows to set the limit "per listener class".
 ```JavaScript
 emitter.setListenerMaxCount(5, this); // "this" or any instance of listener's class